-Product CO2_IASA_NLIS (from IASI on Metop-A) appears to meet the "relative systematic error" requirement of better than 0.5 ppm: the estimated relative accuracy is in the range 0.46-0.49 ppm (the overall bias is estimated to 0.57 ppm).
+The single measurement precision of product CO2_IASA_NLIS (from IASI on Metop-A) is 1 ppm.
+The mean bias (global offset) is 0.57 ppm.
+The product appears to meet the "relative systematic error" requirement of better than 0.5 ppm: the estimated relative accuracy is in the range 0.46-0.49 ppm.
 The product is also very stable (-0.01 +/- 0.01 ppm/year (1-sigma)) meeting the requirement for long-term drift.
-For product CO2_IASB_NLIS (from IASI on Metop-B) the performance seems to be similar.
+The performance of product CO2_IASB_NLIS (from IASI on Metop-B) seems to be similar.